Skip to content

 Step 1: Choose the Appropriate Cell Model

-The first step in in vitro toxicity screening is to choose the appropriate cell model.
+to choose the appropriate cell model.
 The selection of cell lines depends on the type of toxicity being studied.
 For example, hepatotoxicity (liver toxicity) can be assessed using liver cell lines such as HepG2, while neurotoxicity can be tested in neuronal cell lines.
 The cell model should closely mimic the target tissue in terms of functionality and responsiveness to drug treatment.

 Step 2: Expose Cells to Drug Candidates